 Tinnitus is not a type of hearing loss, but it may be an early warning sign for hearing loss, as it can indicate that some level of damage is being done to the auditory system.
+At Thousand Islands Hearing in Brockville, Prescott, and Iroquois we can help assess the severity of your Tinnitus, and provide you with possible treatment plans.

 Tinnitus is the perception of noises in the absence of any external acoustic stimuli.
 Tinnitus sufferers describe the noises that they hear as being similar to that of high voltage wires, a high pitched whistle, or steam escaping.